twisted/ldaptor/docs/source/ldap-intro.rst

 It can internally maintain search state based on these numbers, and process result entries based on them.
 The client can reuse a number when it is known that no more server replies will be sent using that number; for example, the search done message gives this guarantee.

-Finally, when the client longer wants to talk to the server, it sends a message effectively saying "good bye".
+Finally, when the client no longer wants to talk to the server, it sends a message effectively saying "good bye".
 This message is known as ``unbind``.
 This only means that the state of connection is the same as when connected, before the first ``bind``; that is, it un-authenticates the current user.
 If the client really wants to close the connection, it will then close the TCP socket.